-This guide to how to get leis at Honolulu Airport contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to how to get leis at Honolulu Airport was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you wondering how to get a fresh Hawaiian lei when you first arrive in Hawaii?

 Hawaii is famous for its leis – beautiful garlands of flowers that are often given as a sign of affection or appreciation.

 A lei greeting is one of the most iconic experiences you can have when visiting the islands, and it’s something that many tourists look forward to.

 If you want to be greeted with a fragrant lei when you arrive in Hawaii, you’ll need to do some planning.
 But don’t worry – it’s worth it!

 This article will tell you everything you need to know about booking a lei greeting for your trip to Oahu.

 Need a reason to consider my guidance?
 My extensive 40+ visits to Hawaii make me a genuine expert in its attractions.

 Follow our tips and book your lei greeting at the Honolulu Airport today!